ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Evaluation and Discussion

-In this section, we compare the performance of the ColBERT model with a few baselines.
+The performance of the ColBERT model on the novel dataset is compared with five general baselines.
+In short, the dataset contains short formal humorous texts in English language.
 For the purposes of this section, the data is split into 80\% (160k) train and 20\% (40k) test parts.